 If your loved one will be buried, you need to select a casket.
 If your loved one will be cremated, you will need to select a cremation casket and an urn.
 These products are available through the funeral home.
 You can also purchase them directly online.

 Plans need to be made to transport the body from the funeral home to the funeral location and to the gravesite.
 The funeral director coordinates this matter.
 You will need to decide whether you want the funeral home to provide transportation to family members as well.

 Inform Others of Passing

 Informing others of a loved one’s passing is a two-part process.
-First, you notify other family members and close friends of the death directly.
+First, you notify other family members and close friends of death directly.
 You will need your loved one’s address book or access to his or her email account for this purpose.

 Second, you will need to prepare a death notice or obituary for a local newspaper.
 This is another task that the funeral director assists.
-The funeral director can aid with preparing the death notice or obituary and transmits it to the local newspaper.
+The funeral director can aid in preparing the death notice or obituary and transmits it to the local newspaper.
 The funeral home will also publish the death notice or obituary on its website.

 Most newspapers publish simple death notices at no cost.
 A longer obituary does require the payment of a fee, the longer the obit, the higher the cost.
 A funeral home typically pays the cost for publishing an obituary, obtaining reimbursement after the fact.

 Don’t overlook yourself.
 You need to decide what you will wear to the funeral service.
 You may also want to gather a photo or two of the deceased loved one to be displayed at the funeral or memorial service.